Friends of Durruti Group: Later activity and legacy

 In the wake of the May Days, the group began publishing the clandestine newspaper El Amigo del Pueblo, named after the French Revolutionary newspaper L'Ami du peuple.
 Their first issue opened by accusing the CNT-FAI regional committees of having "betrayed the workers and the revolution".
 This was quickly denounced by the CNT-FAI and the group's members were formally expelled from the anarchist organisations.
 In the pages of Fragua Social, the CNT also labelled Balius himself as a Marxist, a term that Balius rejected but never managed to dispel from the popular consciousness.
 AIT representative Helmut Rüdiger went further in his own denunciations, characterising the group as "bolshevik-fascist".

 El Amigo del Pueblo continued publication until the end of 1938, with Balius claiming its peak circulation to be around 15,000.
 That year, the group also published its pamphlet Towards a Fresh Revolution, which itself circulated between 30,000 and 50,000 copies, and later came to be known as "the second core text of Platformism".
 Drawing from Mikhail Bakunin's proposal for a federated fighting force, the group reiterated its calls for the establishment of a Revolutionary Junta, capable of managing the war effort and supervising the revolution.
 Rejecting collaboration with capitalist forces, they also called for the state's arms and finances to be seized, allowing for the restructuring of the armed forces and the economy.
 The pamphlet was taken by American Trotskyist Felix Morrow to amount to a "conscious break with the anti-statism of traditional anarchism", due to its advocacy of a revolutionary junta as an organ of power capable of overthrowing capitalism.
 Morrow's characterisation was disputed by the South African sociologist Lucien van der Walt, who claimed it instead to represent a "reaffirmation of the traditional perspectives of anarchism", pointing out its basis in anarcho-syndicalism.

 Although the group's analysis of the strategic failings of the Spanish anarchist movement were later taken up by CNT historian José Peirats, according to Robert J. Alexander, the group "never became a significant force within the anarchist movement."
 POUM member Juan Andrade later described the "ultrarevolutionary" Friends of Durruti as "a monument of ideological confusion" that ultimately had no political effect.
 Bolshevik-Leninist leader Grandizo Munis himself later praised the group for evolving from anarchism to Marxism, comparing their idea of the revolutionary junta to those of the soviets, while also criticising them for lacking "political clarity".
+In an article written for The Times Literary Supplement, an anonymous reviewer claimed that the Friends of Durruti Group had assassinated Buenaventura Durruti on Madrid's Gran Vía, in reprisal for a deal he had allegedly made with the Communist Party; this version of events was disputed by historians Hugh Thomas, Albert Meltzer and Abel Paz, who each pointed out that the group was not established until after Durruti's death.
+The group's publication El Amigo del Pueblo has been collected and archived by the International Institute of Social History.